-This degree is awarded upon completion of a 90 quarter credit-hour program of courses at the 100 level and above.

-General Requirements:
+AGS Degree Requirements

-1.90 quarter hours in courses numbered 100 or above, including the following requirements.

-2. A maximum of three physical education activity credits will apply toward the degree.

-3. At least 30 of the last 45 applicable credits must be earned at Tacoma Community College.
+- 90 quarter hours in courses numbered 100 or above, including the following requirements. - A maximum of three physical education activity credits will apply toward the degree. - At least 30 of the 45 applicable credit must be earned at Tacoma Community College.

-Credit

-Hours

-Distribution Requirements:
+AGS Degree Distribution Requirements